UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 ### Seeing the complete version history of the document

-You may also check version histories for the entire document by either clicking on the `Last edit` info displayed right next to `Help` on the top menu, or `File` then `Version History` and `See version histroy`.
+You may also check versions for the entire document by either clicking on the `Last edit` info displayed right next to `Help` on the top menu, or `File` then `Version History` and `See version histroy`.
 You can name versions to keep better track of the history.
 Note that this won't change the file name!

 ### Setting up different permissions

+As in other programs from the Google office suite, when collaborating in a spreadsheet you may grant different access permissions (viewer, commenter and or editor) to each of the group members listed.
+If you click on the top gear icon you will be able to change some of the access levels within these categories.
+For example, you can disable the ability of editors to change permissions and share, limiting them to only contribute to the spreadsheet.

 ### Protecting Sheets and Ranges

+If you'd like to protect sheets or specific cells to be modified, even by people you have previously granted editor permission, you can accomplish that by selecting `Data` and then, `Protect sheets and range`.

 ### Setting up to get notifications about changes

-{% include links.md %}
+You may also activate notifications to receive alerts for every comment or edit in the spreadsheet, by choosing `Notification settings` under `Tools`.